-- B) Awareness activity being carried out IDSP is accelerated in flood affected areas - C) Flooding tends to hamper immunization, the immunization programme also increases its awareness campaign to ensure that immunization percentages doesn't get affected. - D) All procurement of essential drugs is done and made available at district level with additional

-E) Public health advisories are issued during the cold wave season in all languages (Punjabi, English and hindi)
+- Awareness activity being carried out IDSP is accelerated in flood affected areas - Flooding tends to hamper immunization, the immunization programme also increases its awareness campaign to ensure that immunization percentages doesn't get affected. - All procurement of essential drugs is done and made available at district level with additional power to districts to procure drugs locally if the need may arise. - Public health advisories are issued during the cold wave season in all languages (Punjabi, English and Hindi).